Skip to main content

 Like RangeSlider, you can also confine the values to a predefined set within the range by specifying the ticks count and setting snapToTicks to true.
 This will pin the slider values to an evenly spaced set of points along its range.

-Spinner takes a SpinnerModel that works like an Iterator.
+SpinButton takes a SpinButtonModel that works like an Iterator.
 This allows them to represent an open-ended list of items that do not need to be loaded up front.

-Dropdown is a list data structure similar to Spinner.
-It also lets you represent a list of choices where only one is visible (selected) at a time.But unlike a Spinner, the choices are shown in a list when the control is activated.
+SelectBox is a list data structure similar to SpinButton.
+It also lets you represent a list of choices where only one is visible (selected) at a time.But unlike a SpinButton, the choices are shown in a list when the control is activated.
 They work well when the list of options is relatively small.

-Dropdown takes a ListModel that works like an Iterator.
-This allows them to represent an open-ended list of items that do not need to be loaded up front.
+SelectBox takes a ListModel that works like an Iterator.
+This allows it to represent an open-ended list of items that do not need to be loaded up front.

 Menu is a View that contains a vertical list of interactive items.
 These items notify whenever the user interacts with them using a pointer or the keyboard.
 This control support a couple types of action items and one that shows a new "sub" menu when the user interacts with it.
 You specify the contents of a Menu using the MenuFactory, which provides a declarative DSL for defining the structure and behavior of Menus.